 The costs and margins of market functionaries engaged in the marketing of tomato in the Kolar district was presented in Table2.
 The marketing of tomato in Kolar district was analysed through three distinct channels: Channel I (Producer → Consumer), Channel II (Producer → Wholesaler cum Commission Agent → Retailer → Consumer), and Channel III (Producer → Village Trader → Wholesaler cum Commission Agent → Retailer → Consumer).
 Among these, Channel I yielded the highest producer share in consumer’s rupee (77.90%) and marketing efficiency (4.52), with a producer’s net realization of Rs.
 11,685 per tonne, despite the marketing cost being the highest (Rs.
 3,315/tonne), highlighting the benefit of direct-to-consumer sales.
 In contrast, Channel II and Channel III showed reduced producer shares of 54.07% and 47.87%, respectively, as intermediary margins increased, leading to lower marketing efficiencies (2.17 and 1.91).
 These findings are supported by Ramappaand Manjunatha (2017), who also observed that while traditional APMC channels handled larger volumes, supermarket-like direct channels offered better net returns to producers due to reduced intermediation.
 Similarly, Talathi et al. (2014) found that post-harvest losses (PHLs) were significantly lower in direct channels, with physical losses as low as 13.78 kg/quintal and economic losses at Rs.
 258.10/quintal, compared to 23.19 kg and Rs.
 440.19/quintal in intermediary-dense channels.
 They also noted that in direct channels, producers bore the entire loss, while in conventional chains, it was distributed among traders and agents.
 Therefore, the findings clearly underscore that shorter marketing chains, particularly those facilitating direct sale, are more efficient and beneficial to producers, and should be promoted through policy support for cold chain development, institutional marketing platforms and improved market access infrastructure.

-Table3.:Marketingefficiency in tomato marketing through different marketing channelsinBelagavidistrict
+Table3:Marketingefficiency in tomato marketing through different marketing channelsinBelagavidistrict

 (Rs/t)